abhayagarwal5/tictactoe/README.md

 ## Online deployed

-You can use surge.sh website and this project is deployed to
+- You can use surge.sh website, install using:

 ```
-tic-tac-toe-game-abhay.surge.sh
+- npm install --global surge
+- surge login
 ```

+This project is deployed to [tic-tac-toe-game-abhay.surge.sh](https://tic-tac-toe-game-abhay.surge.sh/)

 ## Custom port